 This is an exercise on the signal quality of the the board, in practice we strongly suggest to use absolute encoders on high power builds.

-Crystal clear signals measured right at the ADC pins, and phase angle sent over the DAC to the scope
+Crystal clear signals measured right at the ADC pins, and motor angle sent over the DAC to the scope.
+Note how motor angle is perfectly tracked in the undriven->driven transition.

 Clear fault reporting